 If you like to plan out every little detail of what you’re doing, start by taking action – then plan the rest.
 Planning the big action itself often leads to procrastination because you have time to talk yourself out of it.
 Instead, take the action you’ve been putting off, and plan from the point after you’ve made the first step.

-2. Give yourself permission to take imperfect action
+2. Give yourself permission to be imperfect

 Many of us hold ourselves back because we need to do everything the *right* way.
 If you’re always waiting for the perfect time, place, or situation, you are only procrastinating on taking action.
 Rather than letting perfectionism control your actions, give yourself permission to take imperfect action in your life.
 Imperfect action takes reign over no action at all.

 “And now that you don’t have to be perfect, you can be good.”
 John Steinbeck

 3. Create a timeline and see what happens